Docnet

 DocNet is a consortium of university business schools granting doctoral degrees in business administration and economics.
-It is virtual community under the umbrella of Association to Advance Collegiate Schools of Business (AACSB) that focuses on promoting doctoral education in business.
-It supports recruiting efforts, sharing best practices, and providing student support and placement.
+It is a virtual community under the umbrella of the Association to Advance Collegiate Schools of Business (AACSB) that focuses on promoting doctoral education in business.
+It supports recruiting efforts, the sharing of best practices, and student support and placement.

-DocNet also lobbied for doctoral programs within its members' respective colleges and universities and at the national level through AACSB International, the Graduate Management Admission Council, and the media.
+DocNet also advocates for doctoral programs within its members' respective colleges and universities and at the national level through AACSB International, the Graduate Management Admission Council, and the media.

 History

-In 2011, the organization states its mission as: